Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Discussion

 An important practical implication is that spike inspection, while not standard for lower-order spectral measures, is a natural and necessary component of analyses based on $k^4$-weighted spectra.
 Including this check (Fig.~\ref{fig:inspections}) strengthens the credibility of the precursor claim, particularly when comparing different initial conditions whose transient intensities differ markedly.

-\subsection{Physical meaning of the curvature-weighted diagnostic.}
+\subsection{Physical meaning of the curvature-weighted diagnostic}

-In incompressible flow, $\nabla\cdot \bfu =0$ implies $\nabla\times\bfw=-\nabla^2 \bfu$, so the spectrum $|\nabla\times\bfw|^2(k,t)$ emphasized in this work is equivalently a spectral density of the Laplacian of the velocity (Sec.~\ref{subsec:IsoSpecTransFlux} and Eq.~(\ref{eq:curlw2-k4E})).
-While this may suggest a purely ``diffusive'' interpretation, it is useful to recall that the \emph{integral} of this quantity has a standard meaning in turbulence theory.
-Indeed, the volume integral of $|\nabla\times\bfw|^2$ coincides (up to conventional factors) with the \emph{palinstrophy},
+In incompressible flow, $\nabla\cdot\bfu=0$ implies $\curl\bfw=-\nabla^2\bfu$, so the spectrum $\Cfour(k,t)$ emphasized in this work is a spectral density of the Laplacian of the velocity, or equivalently a curvature-weighted velocity spectrum.
+Its physical meaning is most direct through palinstrophy.
+For periodic incompressible flow,

-whose isotropic spectral density is precisely $k^4E(k,t)$ (with our spectral normalization).
-Palinstrophy enters directly as the viscous sink of enstrophy in the enstrophy budget,
+up to the standard normalization convention, and $\Cfour(k,t)$ is the corresponding shell-summed spectral density.
+Palinstrophy appears as the viscous sink in the enstrophy budget,

-where $\boldsymbol{S}=(\nabla \bfu+\nabla \bfu^\top)/2$ is the strain-rate tensor.
-Since for periodic incompressible flow $\varepsilon(t)=\nu\langle |\nabla \bfu|^2\rangle=\nu\langle |\bfw|^2\rangle$, Eq.~\eqref{eq:enstrophy_budget} implies that palinstrophy controls (through the viscous term) the rate at which enstrophy---and therefore dissipation---can turn over.
-From this viewpoint, the observed ``advance and saturation'' of a characteristic wavenumber of $|\nabla\times\bfw|^2(k,t)$ provides an early indicator that vorticity gradients have reached their dynamically active range in $k$-space, \emph{before} sufficient energy has accumulated in the dissipative band to maximize $\varepsilon(t)$.
-Importantly, this interpretation does not imply that diffusion \emph{creates} small scales; rather, nonlinear stretching/folding creates steep gradients, and the curvature-weighted measure identifies where viscous action will soon become dominant.
+where $\mathbf{S}=(\nabla\bfu+\nabla\bfu^\top)/2$ is the strain-rate tensor.
+The advance of $k_{\mathrm{peak}}[\Cfour](t)$ is therefore interpreted as a spectral marker that vorticity gradients have reached dynamically active small scales before the total dissipative activity reaches its maximum.
+This interpretation does not imply that viscous diffusion creates the small scales; rather, nonlinear dynamics creates steep gradients, and the curvature-weighted spectrum identifies the range where viscous action will soon become important.